-- Obey all fog-related warning signs. - Slow down before you enter fog. - ▲ Use low-beam headlights and fog lights for best visibility even in daytime, and be alert for other drivers who may have forgotten to turn on their lights. - Turn on your 4-way flashers.
+- ▲ Obey all fog-related warning signs. - Slow down before you enter fog. - Use low-beam headlights and fog lights for best visibility even in daytime, and be alert for other drivers who may have forgotten to turn on their lights. - Turn on your 4-way flashers.
 This will give vehicles approaching you from behind a quicker opportunity to notice your vehicle. - ▲ Watch for vehicles on the side of the roadway.
 Seeing taillights or headlights in front of you may not be a true indication of where the road is ahead of you.
-The vehicle may not be on the road at all. - ▲ Use roadside highway reflectors as guides to determine how the road may curve ahead of you. - Listen for traffic you cannot see. - Avoid passing other vehicles. - ▲ Don't stop along the side of the road, unless absolutely necessary.
+The vehicle may not be on the road at all. - determine how the road may curve ahead of you. - Listen for traffic you cannot see. - Avoid passing other vehicles. - Don't stop along the side of the road, unless absolutely necessary.